radixon/Programming_Challenges/README.md

 1. 1 step + 1 step + 1 step
 2. 1 step + 2 steps
 3. 2 steps + 1 step

+002 Weekly Challenge Facebook

+Implement FizzBuzz:

+If a number is a multiple of 3 print Fizz.
+If a number is a multiple of 5 print Buzz.
+If a number is a multiple of both 3 and 5 print FizzBuzz.